PySimpleGUI/PySimpleGUI/docs/cookbook.md

 for i in range(1000):   # this is your "work loop" that you want to monitor
     sg.one_line_progress_meter('One Line Meter Example', i + 1, 1000)
-    # after 500 iterations, cancel the meter
+    # After 500 iterations, cancel the meter
     if i == 500:
         sg.one_line_progress_meter_cancel()
         sg.popup('Cancelled!')